 -> Read about the top Instagrammable places in Hoi An

 While in Hoi An, don’t hesitate to go shopping for clothes and shoes!
 This town is world-famous for its affordable custom-made clothing items.
 For a pair of leather shoes, expect to pay somewhere around $30 while a tailor-made suit for men costs only $150.
-More about shopping in Hoi An in this guide.
+Shopping in Hoi An is awesome!